-Campus-based employees and students are urged to enable notifications from the UWS Safe app, listen to the radio, local news channels or check the UWS website on mornings when weather or other conditions are hazardous.
+Campus-based employees and students are urged to enable notifications from the UWS Safe app, monitor emails, and check the Student Gateway and Employee Portal on mornings when weather or other conditions are hazardous.
 Refer to Policy 3020 Closing Due to Inclement Weather or Emergency.